eckon/quick-clone/README.md

 ```

-## Sidenote
+## Side-note

-A bash like script that does a search & clone still better than this, can be found in my [dotfiles/custom-scripts](https://github.com/eckon/dotfiles/blob/master/custom-scripts/gitlab-search-and-clone.sh).
+The first version of this tool was a simple bash script, which uses different tools like `fzf`, `jq`, `awk`, `curl` and maybe others.

-It uses multiple dependencies (jq, fzf, etc), but might be a better option for others (until this projects progressed further).
+This should work on most machine that supports bash and the other tools and can be found in my [dotfiles](https://github.com/eckon/dotfiles/blob/master/custom-scripts/gitlab-search-and-clone.sh).

 # Dependencies